nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-- `edit course 1 CS2106` will replace the course name of the first course listed in the course list to 'CS2106'.
+- `edit course 1 CS2106` will rename the first course listed in the course list to 'CS2106'.